-cinnamon raisin bread.
+cinnamon raisin swirl bread

 It’s taken me a while to regain my passion for anything again, but I’m getting there.
 Even food was tasteless for so long — too long.
 How I dearly missed the good taste of food, and baking.
 It was hard to get myself back into the kitchen, to dip my hands into the cool flour and hear the gentle whir of dough kneading in the stand mixer.
 But once those familiar senses returned, so did my rhythm: Rhythm in a new reality, maybe, but one in which baking still fills me with joy.